sdmadhav/mtp_NUMERICAL_CLAIM_VERIFICATION/README.md

 3. **Retrieves** web evidence using Google Custom Search, then fetches full page content for deeper analysis.
 4. **Classifies** the claim as *Supported*, *Refuted*, or *Conflicting* using trained NLI models.
 Conflicting claims are those claims which are partly true and partly false, mixture, missattribution, miscaptioned, etc.

-The baseline for this pipeline is the [QuanTemp dataset](https://github.com/factiverse/QuanTemp), a benchmark specifically designed for numerical claim verification.
+The baseline for this pipeline is the [QuantTemp (SIGIR '24) dataset](https://github.com/factiverse/QuanTemp), a benchmark specifically designed for numerical claim verification.
+Quantemp is the most recent work on composite numerical claim verification.
+They have released dataset + baseline using FinQA-RoBERTa-Large.

 ---